Tips for Using an Underwater Metal Detector

 Time Things Right

-Underwater metal detecting success is almost always dependent on Mother Nature, so it’s important that you understand it.
+Successfully using an underwater metal detector is almost always dependent on Mother Nature, so it’s important that you understand it.
 When you are beginning to search beaches, make sure that it is a little before low tide.
 This will give you the best results for finding targets in the deeper areas of the ocean.
 Use the currents to lead you to high potential sand.
 Search areas where you see water movements because a lot of sand will be carried there by the current.
 Keep in mind that the ocean movements often carry items that are about the weight and deposits them together in sand pockets.
-That means that if you come across a few coins, you should keep searching the same area.
+That means that if you come across a few coins, you should keep searching in the same area.

 Like any other metal detecting, underwater hunting takes some practice.
 But when you follow the tips above, you will have a great start to finding underwater treasures.